mariaclaraborges/Data-Science/README.md

 # Data-Science
-All the Data Science courses and learnings I did
+A collection of Data Science projects and courses I've completed.